-Conducting due diligence when purchase a commercial property is critical to the ultimate success, but most investors are satisfied with bare minimum.
+Conducting due diligence when purchasing a commercial property is critical to its ultimate success, but most investors are satisfied with the bare minimum.
 No wonder the success in commercial real estate does not come easily for many investors.
-They have to go through trials and errors, but many, after major errors, could never recover or come back.
+They have to go through trials and errors, but many, after major errors, can never recover or come back.

 In this short series, attorney Lei Jiang will walk you through the due diligence in different stages when you acquire a commercial property, be it an apartment, office building, or retail center.
 The concept is similar and can be applied with a few modifications.